 I'm a strong believer in open conversations and constructive critique.
-Hierarchies, structures and processes are useful tools to organize, but they were never meant to stand alone.
+Hierarchies, structures, and processes are useful tools to organize, but they were never meant to stand alone.
 Transparency is always my default way of working.
 However, at the same time, I believe in the necessity of privacy and confidentiality.

 Unfortunately lean & agile did develop into buzzwords without a lot of meaning.
 But I'm still a strong advocate of the principles these concepts are based on.
 I always try to inspect and adapt my ways of working as well as challenge others to do the same.
-A lot of concepts, methods and frameworks I use daily are based or inspired by ideas from the lean & agile movement.
-I'm trained in different methods like Design Sprints, OKR, Scrum, Kanban, etc. and apply them when needed.
+A lot of concepts, methods, and frameworks I use daily are based on or inspired by ideas from the lean & agile movement.
+I'm trained in different methods like Design Sprints, OKR, Scrum, Kanban, etc., and apply them when needed.

 Our world has always been driven by tools & technology.
 For me, digitalization is just the next step.
 From a young age, I was interested in digital artifacts and connected consequences.
 Therefore, it feels natural to use and especially shape digital tools.
 As a side-effect, you may find me dabbling in unusual and new technologies in my free time.

 People are not only functions or roles.
 Everybody contributes different skillsets, experiences, and mindsets to the conversation.
 I really believe that the best work is done when people put their heads together and draw from each other's knowledge.
 This is why I love cross-functional teams with individuals having deep knowledge and experience in specific fields.
 I believe, the unique distribution of skills between team members should be embraced and fostered.